NOTA (film): Plot

 Varun sends Wong (Priyadarshi Pulikonda) to Panama to hack the account of the fake owners of the property and transfer the money to his account.
 Vinodhan, hearing his daughter Narmada talking to his second-wife about Varun winning the temporary election and the clean sweep of the bank accounts, wakes up from his coma and asks for Varun.
 Thus, when he visits, Vinodhan acts in a way to gain his son's pity.
 Believing this, he tells it to Mahendran, to which he replies that his father was an actor and there is trouble yet to come.

 Meanwhile, a chain of events begin to happen: Swathi meets with an accident; Wong ends up being caught in Panama but somehow escapes; and the foreigner commits suicide and blames it on Varun, who is searched by the police to be arrested, but Varun, with the help of Varadarajan's daughter Kayal (Sanchana Natarajan), stays in her house, where treatment is given to Swathi.
 Now, the cunning Vinodhan announces one of his goons as the CM instead of Bhai a very well-experienced friend of his.
-Vinothan and his friend then have a heated argument.
+Vinodhan and his friend then have a heated argument.
 Varun, who has hacked the CCTV footage of the hospital, calls and tells his father's friend to tell the followers to vote for him because he has all the money of his party's followers.
 It is also shown that Satyananda brainwashed Vinodhan for a $20,000,000 deal.